Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 In the second day of creation, it’s easy to skim over phrases like “God made the expanse,” but what exactly is the “firmament” or “expanse” mentioned in this passage?
 And why was it so significant?

 In the ancient Hebrew context, the word for firmament, “rāqīa”, likely referred to something much different than what we picture when we think of the sky.
 Ancient cultures in the Near East often thought of the sky as a solid dome or structure, holding back waters above the earth.
 This concept might sound strange to us, but it made perfect sense to people living in a pre-scientific world.
-In antiquity, people routinely believed that the sky was partially solid, and if the Hebrew term is to be taken in its normal contextual sense, it indicates that God created a solid dome to hold up waters above the earth.
+People commonly thought of the sky as solid in some way, and if the Hebrew term is to be taken in its normal contextual sense, it indicates that God created a solid dome to hold up waters above the earth.

 Rain was everything in the ancient world.
 Too much brought devastating floods.
 Too little meant failed crops and famine.
 The firmament represented a regulatory mechanism, a critical part of the weather system on which the balance and order of life depended.
 While there may be no literal dome, the image captures how the ancient audience experienced and understood their world.
 On the second day of creation, God arranged the weather system to ensure Earth could sustain life.